Rupeshiya/EntryManager-Task/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
-# MeanAuth
-A simple web app for learning authentication using MEAN stack

 # EntryManager
-A simple web app for managing Entry of visitors
+A simple web app for managing Entry of visitors (live at )

 ## API